Michael Van Clarke Hair Salon

 DryBy Blow Dry & Nail Bar

-DryBy on Mortimer Street is a chic blow dry and nail salon owned by Krisztina Van der Boom.
-Upstairs is bright, airy and open-plan, conjuring blow dries at polished marble tables, while downstairs is low-lit and warm for relaxing manicures and pedicures.
-DryBy uses botanical nail polish by Soigné and it is also one of London's leading salons for nail art.
+DryBy on Mortimer Street is arguably London’s most stylish blow-dry and nail salon, owned by Krisztina Van der Boom.
+Upstairs is bright, airy and open-plan, conjuring blow dries at polished marble tables, while downstairs is low-lit and warm for ambient manicures and pedicures.
+DryBy uses botanical nail polish by Soigné and it is also one of London’s leading salons for nail art.

 74 Mortimer Street, Marylebone, London W1W 7RZ, dryby.com